109 Michigan Law Review 447 (2011)

 The presidency is not solely responsible for this unconstitutional escalation.
 Congress has failed to check this abuse because it has failed to adapt its central power over the use of military force-the power of the purse-to the distinctive problem of limited war Our proposal restores Congress to its rightful role in our system of checks and balances.
 We suggest that the House and Senate adopt new "Rules for Limited War" that would create a presumption that any authorization of military force will expire after two years, unless Congress specifies a different deadline.
 The congressional time limit would be enforced by a prohibition on future war appropriations after the deadline, except for money necessary to wind down the mission.

 These new rules would not only prevent presidents from transforming limited wars into open-ended conflicts; they would also create incentives for more robust democratic debate.
 Under the Constitution,either the House or the Senate may adopt these rules unilaterally, thereby avoiding the threat of presidential veto.
 Building on this constitutional foundation, our proposal provides a practical way in which Congress may effectively reassert its constitutional power and with it more effective democratic control-over the use of military force.

 Date of Authorship for this Version

 Ackerman, Bruce and Hathaway, Oona, "Limited War and the Constitution: Iraq and the Crisis of Presidential Legality" (2011).
 Faculty Scholarship Series.
-Paper 3690.
+3690.